Authorities asking for tips in Rhoden investigation

 Reader called the four crime scenes “shocking.”

-Last month, investigators searched a central Ohio farm, just miles from where eight Rhoden family members were shot and killed 13 months ago.
+Last month, investigators searched a central Ohio farm, just miles from where the eight Rhoden family members were shot and killed.